OWASP/owasp-mastg/Document/Testcases/0x00a_OMTG-DATAST_Android.md

 </provider>
 ...
 ```
 The application exposes the content provider.
-In the `CredentialProvider.java` file we have to inspect the `query` function to detect if any sensitive information can be leaked:
+In the `CredentialProvider.java` file we have to inspect the `query` function to detect if any sensitive information will be leaked:

 ```java
 ...